 Terms & Conditions

-The terms & conditions for this welcome offer can be found here.
+The terms & conditions for the StanChart 50,000 miles welcome offer can be found here.

 Is this a good deal?

 We donโt see welcome offers for the StanChart Visa Infinite very often, so if this card has been on your radar, then now would be a great time to apply.
-Paying S$599.50 for 50,000 bonus miles works out to 1.2 cents per mile, which is a good price by market standards.
+Paying S$599.50 for 50,000 bonus miles works out to 1.2 cents per mile, which is a good price by market standards (and if you qualify for the SingSaver S$100 cash gift, the cost per mile is just 1 cent).

 But welcome bonus aside, I find the StanChart Visa Infinite to be a very underwhelming card.